-We run the "Blue Badge Scheme" (formerly orange badge scheme) on behalf of, and in line with, the Department for Transport's regulations.
+We run the "Blue Badge Scheme" (formerly orange badge scheme) in line with the Department for Transport's regulations.

-we continue to process Blue Badge applications, however, we no longer produce the badges
+we will continue to process Blue Badge applications, however, we no longer produce the badges

-there is a charge of £10 for each successful application
+a charge of £10 for each successful application.

 The scheme provides a national arrangement of parking concessions for people with severe walking difficulties who either travel as drivers or passengers.

 Find out how to apply for your blue badge.